jibanCat/SimulationRunnerDM/README.md

 ## How to generate submission files for BIOCluster

-### Generate a batch of submission files
+### Generate submission files for a batch of simulations

-In this section, we will outline how to use the `SimulationICs` class to generate a batch of submission files for MP-Gadget.
+In this section, we will outline how to use the `SimulationICs` class to generate submission files for a batch of simulations for [MP-Gadget](https://github.com/MP-Gadget/MP-Gadget).
 We will use `run_dmonly.py` to produce the submission files.

 First, make sure you have compiled the MP-Gadget software on the biocluster.
+Read the instructions in the page of [MP-Gadget](https://github.com/MP-Gadget/MP-Gadget) to know how to compile the software.

 My default path to MP-Gadget is `~/bigdata/codes/MP-Gadget/`.
 And also make sure you have your python environment loaded.
 There are some required python packages needed to be installed: